Kitware/SMQTK-Dataprovider/docs/release_notes/pending_release.rst

 * Update code-cov action usage to use v3.

+* Added properties file for use with SonarQube and SonarCloud.

 Dependencies

 * Updated minimum required python version to 3.7 to follow python end of life.